gbv/elma/elma.md

 [entity search]: #entity-search

-Entities can be searched in a ELMA microservice by an HTTP GET request at its [search base URL] and query parameter "q".
+Entities can be searched in a ELMA microservice by an HTTP GET request at its [search base URL] and query parameter "search".
 A client SHOULD further include the **Accept-Language** request header in search requests.

 The response of an ELMA microservice entity search MUST be a JSON array of the following four values:

 query string
-  : the (possibly normalized) query as given with query parameter "q"
+  : the (possibly normalized) query as given with query parameter "search"

 labels
   : an array of entity labels which MUST be non-empty strings